 As the pasta is drying, use a hole punch to create small white circles from paper.
 If you prefer to use all pasta, you can always grab the tiny shells to represent the butterfly eggs.
 If so, don’t dye those – just leave them plain.

 Print out the butterfly life cycle printable (grab it at the end of the post).
 Fold each paper in half, with the words facing out.
 This turns 3 pieces of printer paper into 6 pages of a mini book.
 Separate the pages, arrange them, and then staple the book along the left-hand side.

-Cut out 4 leaf shapes from green construction paper.
-This is definitely something the kids can do – what a great way to practice fine motor skills.
+If you’re using the version that only has text printed on it, cut out 4 leaf shapes from green construction paper.
+This is definitely something the kids can do.
+It’s a great way to practice fine motor skills.

-Have the child write her name on the front cover of the book.
+Once the book is assembled, have the child write their name on the front cover of the book.
+Help as needed.

 Next, it’s time to glue a green leaf onto each of the life cycle pages.